Generating and Exploring S-Box Multivariate Quadratic Equation Systems with SageMath: MQ of the AIA structure S-box in Sage

 A different affine transformation (\ref{e:affx}) with $\Byt{a}=\hexa{5B}$ and $\Byt{b}=\hexa{5D}$ is chosen.
 This transformation is applied before and after the inversion step:

 Cui \etal~\cite{cui2014:aes} derive a multivariate quadratic equation system of $S_{\mathrm{AIA}}$ using the coefficients of the polynomial expression of the S-box.
-They write up the equation system with indices for rounds and input bytes for the AES algorithm (without further using them) which will, for clarity, be omitted in what follows.
+They write down the equation system with indices for rounds and input bytes for the AES algorithm (but never use them).
+The round indices will be omitted here as they don't matter in what follows.
 As before, by $\Byt{x}$ is denoted the input byte variable of the S-box function.
 Intermediate variables are denoted by $\Byt{y}_{0}$, $\Byt{y}_{1}$, \ldots, $\Byt{y}_{253}$ and the output variable by $\Byt{z}$.
 According to the polynomial expression of the new AIA S-box, the S-box transformation can be described by the following quadratic equations over GF($2^8$):

 Cui \etal~\cite{cui2014:aes} define the function $g$ by the polynomial expression of their S-box.
-They state to list its coefficients in their Table 1 which is taken from Cui, Huang, \etal~\cite{cui2011:AIA} and coincides with Table 3 in the latter.
-But inexplicably, these coefficients do not correspond to the polynomial expression of their S-box $S_{\mathrm{AIA}}$.
-Although, Cui, Huang, \etal~\cite{cui2011:AIA} list in their preceding Table 2, correctly, the output values of $S_{\mathrm{AIA}}$.
-We have calculated the coefficients for the polynomial expression of $S_{\mathrm{AIA}}$ (its Lagrange polynomial) in Sage (in Listing~\ref{c:constpols} the result is shown).
+We calculated the coefficients for the polynomial expression of $S_{\mathrm{AIA}}$ (its Lagrange polynomial) in Sage\footnote{The Sage code comprises some twenty lines and is accessible at SageMathCloud~\cite{SBoxLPinSMC}.} and tabulate them in Listing~\ref{c:constpols}.
 Thereby, the function $g$ reads

+(The coefficients of Cui \etal~\cite{cui2014:aes} as listed in their Table~1 which in turn corresponds to Table~3 in Cui, Huang, \etal~\cite{cui2011:AIA} are wrong and don't represent the polynomial expression of their S-box $S_{\mathrm{AIA}}$, although, Cui, Huang, \etal\ list in their preceding Table~2, correctly, the output values of $S_{\mathrm{AIA}}$.)